montagao/montagao.github.io/blog/capstone/index.md

 |:--:|
 |*Looks cool, but I don't think it can run Crysis.*|

-Unfortunately for us (this was around Februrary 2020), COVID-19 hit pandemic status, and the symposium was cancelled with no alternatives.
+Unfortunately for us (this was around February 2020), COVID-19 hit pandemic status, and the symposium was cancelled with no alternatives.
 Not long after, all in-person classes were cancelled too.
 People felt a mix of relief and disappointment, but when these things happen they're really out of our control, so I felt pretty indifferent.